Pasta alla Pizzaiola Recipe from Puglia (Salentina).

 I found a number of recipes that also included olives or parsley or basil or peperoncino (red chili).
 In my opinion, this is a recipe you can slightly play around with, as the Italians do.
 However, in general the basic sauce remains tomatoes (fresh and/or passata), a generous sprinkling of oregano and garlic.

 Traditionally, Italians eat pasta alla pizzaiola either with a long pasta such as spaghetti or bucatini, or with short penne or pennoni.
 Pennoni are giant penne.
-I used pennoni which were a pasta di Gragnano from a company called Il vecchio pastificio di Gragnano.
+I used pennoni di Gragnano from a company called Il vecchio pastificio di Gragnano.

 If you do try this recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.